 Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

-SWOT Analysis is a common way for businesses across all industries to assess how they stand up to their competitors.
+SWOT Analysis is a common way for businesses in financial services to assess how they stand up to their competitors.
 By assessing each element of SWOT--strengths, weaknesses, opportunities and threats--you can see how you measure up against other businesses in your industry, and you can determine next steps to take your business forward.
 If you're diving into this analysis for the first time, it can be difficult to know where to start.

 As with many things in finance, good SWOT analysis starts with good business intelligence research.
 That's why the experts at LexisNexis have put together this SWOT 101 guide.
 We'll break down how to look at your strengths, weaknesses, market opportunities and threats to your success--and we'll show you how research with Nexis can help jumpstart your analysis.